 Fortunately, tax rates fell with the Jobs Cuts and Tax Act of 2017 (JCTA), but it’s not much comfort for a high-income family to hear that, while they will probably owe ~$300k in taxes this year, it would have been $325k if not for JCTA. $300k is a sickening amount of taxes to pay for a year of hard work.

 Fortunately, these clients are charitably inclined.
-Now that they will have a sizeable uptick in cash flow, they have the opportunity to do something significant that also helps reduce their tax burden.
+Now that they will have a sizable uptick in cash flow, they have the opportunity to do something significant that also helps reduce their tax burden.
 The Donor Advised Fund, or DAF, will allow them to do that.

 Charitable donations are one of the few itemized deductions that were actually increased in the last tax bill.
-But because the standard deduction is now $24k for married couples, many families will still not be able to itemize.
+But because the standard deduction is now $24,400 (2019) for married couples, many families still will not be able to itemize.
 You can take exquisite advantage of itemized deduction timing, however, with a DAF.

 What is a DAF?

 A DAF is an account that you open with a qualified charitable organization, donate money or property to, and use for future donations.
 DAFs have been employed by the uber-wealthy for decades but they are just beginning to go mainstream for middle America’s high earners.

 You get a tax deduction for any year you make gifts to your DAF.
 Typically, the funds in the DAF are invested for future growth.
 You can make donations from your DAF any time you want to support a qualified charity.